MarsX-dev/devhunt/README.md

 # DevHunt

-A launching platform for dev tools, built by developers.
-Open-source and collaborative, we use GitHub pull requests for listings and user logins for genuine voting.
+Open-source and collaborative launching platform for dev tools, built by developers.
 Join us at [DevHunt.org](https://devhunt.org) to showcase your innovations and empower developer tools across the web!

 ## Quick Start